 Preparing for Valentine’s Day with Food Allergies

-If your child is still in school, start out by reminding your child’s teacher(s) of allergies ahead of time.
+If your child is still in school, start out by reminding your child’s teacher(s) of food allergies ahead of time.
 If valentines are going to be exchanged or a party is planned, the teacher can help share information with other parents to ensure that everyone remains safe from potential allergens.
 Feel free to offer to send a “safe” treat in with your child if they won’t be able to enjoy other foods.

-Try the following Neocate Recipes:
+Try the following Neocate recipes:

 - Cinnamon Chocolate Swirl Smoothie – Perfect for when you want something refreshing and also a chocolate treat.

 - Brownie Bites – A delicious brownie that will keep your little ones coming back for more.

 - Strawberry Nutra Popsicles – Frozen treats that you can make all year around!

 - Strawberries & “Crème” Smoothie – A strawberry-themed treat with with a hint of vanilla.